noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.14.5.

 A map showing the presence (red) and absence (green) of a non-native encrusting invertebrate on oil platforms in the Santa Barbara Channel and around the Northern Channel Islands.
-Figure: Page et al. 2016
+Figure credit: Page et al. 2016.

 ### Details